Idaho Parents Unlimited Curriculum List

 This training prepares youth for transitioning to adulthood with a goal of independent health care management.
 Topics include managing appointments, medication, oral health, mental health, and more.

-Stop Spinning Your Wheels - Advocacy and Coordination Strategies for Your Child’s Special Health Care Needs
+Get Organized and Stop Spinning Your Wheels - Advocacy and Coordination Strategies for Your Child’s Special Health Care Needs

 Working for Change- Using the Power of a Personal Story